-If you’re traveling in Boston, there’s no way that you won’t run into the Boston Commons.
+If you’re traveling in Boston, there’s no way that you won’t run into the Boston Common.
 It’s a huge park right in the middle of the city.
-If you visit earlier in the day, you can snag a picture in the Commons with absolutely nobody in it.
+If you visit earlier in the day, you can snag a picture in the Common with absolutely nobody in it.
 This can also be said if you visit later at night, and it’s truly one of the top places to take pics in Boston.

 The best place to get a picture is right in the middle of the park.
 Don’t be scared to get lower to the ground to get a shot like the one above.
-It can really help to put the buildings and the Boston Commons in perspective!
+It can really help to put the buildings and the Boston Common in perspective!

 This is one of the best spots for photographing Boston for a reason… it’s also right near all of the great food trucks in the city.
 They are some of the best places to eat in Boston!

-Right at Boston Commons, you can also catch the T to visit Salem, Massachusetts, one of the most picturesque towns near Boston.
+Right at Boston Common, you can also catch the T to visit Salem, Massachusetts, one of the most picturesque towns near Boston.
 Check out this guide on the best things to do in Salem to plan your trip there!

 Charles River Esplanade